+7: Calendula Adds Color to Culinary Creations

-The flower petals—fresh or dried—can spruce up salads, cream cheese, or cooked vegetables.
+The cheerful flower petals—fresh or dried—can brighten up salads, cream cheese, or cooked vegetables.

 According to Homegrown Herbs, the petals are also used as a natural food coloring for common foods such as cake frosting or broth.
 They can substitute for high-priced saffron to make golden-colored rice.

 How to Grow Pot Marigold